-In 2018, eight country based residential colleges and one city based residential college will provide boarding services for country students.
+Eight country-based residential colleges and one city-based residential college provide boarding services for country students.

-City boarding is available for students from the country who are enrolled in a Gifted and Talented Secondary Selective Entrance Program at select metropolitan secondary schools.
+City boarding is available for students from the country who are enrolled in a Gifted and Talented Secondary Selective Entrance program at select metropolitan secondary schools.
 These gifted students have the opportunity to access the finest education while living in a safe, secure and supportive environment close to their schools.
-If your child gains a place in a Gifted and Talented Program and is from the country, they can apply to board at City Beach Residential College.

 As a boarder, your child is able to: